Decoding Autism Now

 Self-Perpetuating Loop

 The IDO1 node drives a second self-reinforcing loop through the hypothalamic arm: oxytocin suppression → reduced social engagement → stress elevation → further IDO1 activation → further serotonin depletion → further oxytocin suppression.
-This loop operates independently of the SIRT1/NF-κB and SST/CREB arms and cannot be broken by interventions targeting only gut inflammation.
-All four arms — SIRT1/NF-κB, SST/CREB, AMPK/mTOR/autophagy, and IDO1/serotonin/oxytocin — lock each other in a self-reinforcing arrested state that single-target interventions cannot break.
+This loop cannot be broken by interventions targeting only gut inflammation.
+All mechanisms — IDO1 excitotoxic arm, NF-κB transcriptional arm, CD26/adenosine/cAMP arm, and autoantibody arm — converge on SST-14 silencing and reinforce each other.
+Single-target interventions cannot break the latch once it is engaged.